A New Perspective on Stabilizing GANs training: Direct Adversarial Training: Introduction

-There are many techniques proposed to stabilize GANs training, including works of loss functions \cite{arjovsky2017wasserstein, brock2019large}, regularization and normalization technologies \cite{gulrajani2017improved, miyato2018spectral}, training algorithms \cite{heusel2018gans,yaz2018unusual}, and model architectures \cite{karras2017progressive,karras2019style}.
+There are many methods proposed to stabilize GANs training, including works of loss functions \cite{arjovsky2017wasserstein, brock2019large}, regularization and normalization technologies \cite{gulrajani2017improved, miyato2018spectral}, training algorithms \cite{heusel2018gans,yaz2018unusual}, and model architectures \cite{karras2017progressive,karras2019style,lin2022evolutionary}.
 Notably, Wasserstein GAN (WGAN) \cite{arjovsky2017wasserstein} is proposed to avoid the instability caused by mismatched generator and data distribution supports.
 The optimal discriminator of WGAN can be considered as estimating the Wasserstein distance of two distributions.
-To solve the Kantorovich duality problem \cite{kantorovich2006problem} of the Wasserstein distance, the discriminator should meet the 1-Lipschitz continuity, which is the first time that lipschitz continuity has been introduced into the design of GANs.
+To solve the Kantorovich duality problem \cite{kantorovich2006problem} of the Wasserstein distance, the discriminator should meet the 1-Lipschitz continuity, which is the first time that Lipschitz continuity has been introduced into the design of GANs.
 Except for 1-Lipschitz continuity in WGANs, Lipschitz continuity is also important for generalizability and distributional consistency for all GANs \cite{qi2020loss}.
-Qi \cite{qi2020loss} proved that, for the discriminator with Lipschitz continuous, the generated distributions converge to the real distributions in GANs.
+Qi \cite{qi2020loss} proved that, for the discriminator with Lipschitz continuity, the generated distributions converge to the real distributions in GANs.
 In practice, gradient penalties \cite{gulrajani2017improved} and spectral normalization \cite{miyato2018spectral} are used to implement the Lipschitz continuity.

-Different from the above aspects, we mainly consider the adversarial examples of the discriminator.
-Vulnerable to adversarial examples \cite{szegedy2013intriguing} is a defect that often occurs in neural networks.
-Small perturbations added on input samples can incur error predictions like misclassification even for the most advanced deep neural networks.
-Empirically, the most effective strategy to defend against adversarial attacks is adversarial training \cite{goodfellow2014explaining}, which uses adversarial examples to train the classifier improving the robustness of the models.
-Inspired by adversarial examples in deep neural networks, we argue that the instability of GANs' training has close relation with adversarial examples generated by the generator.
-For GANs, parameter update of the generator is affected by gradient of the discriminator.
-However, adversarial examples of the discriminator make non-informative adversarial noises into the gradient of the discriminator, which influences the stability of GANs training.

-First, we do a confirmatory experiment that attacks the discriminator of DCGAN \cite{radford2015unsupervised}.
-The results are illustrated in Fig.\ref{figure:adv attack}.
-The success of the attack is defined as:
+Furthermore, recent methods \cite{yang2021data,chen2019self} stabilize GANs training through representation learning of the discriminator.
+See \cite{li2020systematic,li2022comprehensive} for some more thorough reviews.